 Carpenter, M., & Liebal, K. (2011).
 Joint attention, communication, and knowing together in infancy.
 In A. Seemann (Ed.), Joint attention: New developments in psychology, philosophy of mind, and social neuroscience (pp. 159-181).
 Cambridge, MA: MIT Press. [pdf]

-Misch, A., Over, H., & Carpenter, M. (submitted).
-Stick with your group: Young children's understanding of group loyalty.
+Misch, A., Over, H., & Carpenter, M. (in press).
+Stick with your group: Young children's attitudes about group loyalty.
+Journal of Experimental Child Psychology.

 Over, H., & Carpenter, M. (submitted).
 Three-year-old children identify more strongly with ingroup members than outgroup members within the minimal group paradigm.